micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-As you can see there is two IP in this network interface.
-But you need to remember the second one.
-We will use later with NuttX.
+As you can see, there are two IPs in this network interface, but we are interested only in the second one.
+Save it because we will use it later with NuttX.
 `fe80::9c6e:87a5:eb60:84d0``

 Go to the place where lives the repo that you downloaded previously.
 Go to ``micro-ROS-bridge_RPI/6LowPAN_Tests/6lowpan_recv``